9 FAM 302.8

 (v) (U) Other responsibilities of the sponsor.

-(vi) (U) When there are compelling or forceful ties between the applicant and the sponsor, such as a close family relationship or friendship of long standing, you may favorably consider the affidavit.
+(vi) (U) When there are strong ties between the applicant and the sponsor, such as a close family relationship or friendship of long standing, you may favorably consider the affidavit.
 On the other hand, an affidavit submitted by a casual friend or distant relative who has little or no personal knowledge of the applicant has more limited value.
 If the sponsor is not a U.S. citizen or LPR, the likelihood of the sponsor's support of an IV applicant until the applicant can become self-supporting is an important consideration.

 (d) (U) The degree of corroborative detail necessary to support the affidavit will vary depending upon the circumstances.
 In IV cases, however, the sponsor's statement should include: